Top 5 Call Reduction Strategies for Contact Centres in 2025

 That’s where Talkative comes in.

-Our software provides a complete suite of channels and capabilities - including live chat, web calling, video chat, cobrowse, social messaging, chatbots, AI assistive tools, and more.
+Our software provides a complete suite of channels and capabilities - including live chat, web calling, video chat, cobrowse, social messaging, chatbots, AI solutions, and more.

 We also facilitate seamless integrations into other contact centre systems and CRMs.
 In fact, our Salesforce integration is one of the most in-depth on the market.